Panther Creek Railroad: Successor Railroads

-The Panther Creek Railroad was operated as a branch line of the CNJ.
-In 1901 the Reading Railroad gained control of the CNJ.
-The tunnel was last used in 1969 and abandoned.
+In 1871, the LC&N board of directors decided to opt-out of the rail transportation industry and began to lease the railroads it owned or controlled to the CNJ, including the Panther Creek Railroad.
+The Panther Creek Railroad continued operation until 1901, when the CNJ was acquired by the Reading Railroad.

-The LC&N (then back in the rail transport business) gained control of the Lehigh and New England Railroad (L&NE) in 1904.
+LC&N gained control of the Lehigh and New England Railroad (L&NE) in 1904.
 In 1912 a new L&NE extension opened, splitting from the main line at Danielsville, Pennsylvania and running west to Tamaqua to directly serve the LC&N. In October 1913, LC&N transferred its leasehold interest in the Tunnel to Panther Creek Railroad Company by deed which contained a provision that “in the event of abandonment, the right-of-way shall revert to Lehigh Coal.”
 On December 14, 1913, the L&NE acquired the balance of the Panther Creek Railroad, running east from Tamaqua to Summit Hill, and with a connection to the Hauto Tunnel for access to Nesquehoning obtained in 1915.
 The L&NE made the route between Hauto and Maybrook, NY its main line.

 L&NE decided to end its railroad operations in late 1961.
 The rapid decline of the anthracite coal business was seen on the horizon led to the decision to cease operations.
 A few of its routes were spared when the nearby CNJ acquired, among others, its old line to Tamaqua (the old Panther Creek Railroad).
 This ex-L&NE trackage was operated under a subsidiary known as the Lehigh & New England Railway (not Railroad).
 The resulting Lehigh & New England Railway operated from 1961 until it was acquired in 1976 by ConRail.

 It is now used by the Reading, Blue Mountain and Northern Railroad from Tamaqua to Lansford.